arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop_2025-12-03-fx-sudirman.md

 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = =  SLIDE 16 = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
-## Review PR From Coding Agent
+## Implement PR From Coding Agent
-Duration: 5
+Duration: 10

 After assigning the issues to an agent, Copilot will automatically create a branch, a pull request, complete with a detailed description of changes it makes to address the issue.